dfinity/ic-staking-documentation/docs/4-safest-staking-option/4-0-tool-setup.md

     - Required for creating multiple QR codes
     - `brew install jq`

-Because an **air-gapped computer** is not connected to the internet, it can be a bit awkward installing these.
+Because an **air-gapped computer** is not connected to the internet, it can be a bit awkward to install these.
 The most common way to do it is to download them to a **networked computer** and transfer the files to the **air-gapped computer** via CD or USB drive.
-Others install these on a networked computer *and then* air gap it.
+Others install these on a networked computer *and then* air-gap it.